ethereum/ethereum-org-website/src/content/developers/docs/gas/index.md

 ## What is gas? {#what-is-gas}

-Gas refers to the unit that measures computational effort required to execute specific operations on the Ethereum network.
+Gas refers to the unit that measures the amount of computational effort required to execute specific operations on the Ethereum network.

 Since each Ethereum transaction requires computational resources to execute, each transaction requires a fee.
-Therefore, gas refers to the fee needed to conduct a transaction on Ethereum successfully.
+Gas refers to the fee needed to conduct a transaction on Ethereum successfully.

 ![A diagram showing where gas is needed in EVM operations](./gas.png) _Diagram adapted from [Ethereum EVM illustrated](https://takenobu-hs.github.io/downloads/ethereum_evm_illustrated.pdf)_